PlaidCloud/website/content/en/docs/tasks/configure-pod-container/quality-service-pod.md

 ```

 {{< note >}}
-If a Container specifies its own memory limit, but does not specify a memory request, Kubernetes
+If a Container specifies its own memory limit, but does not specify a memory request, PlaidCloud
 automatically assigns a memory request that matches the limit.
 Similarly, if a Container specifies its own
-CPU limit, but does not specify a CPU request, Kubernetes automatically assigns a CPU request that matches
+CPU limit, but does not specify a CPU request, PlaidCloud automatically assigns a CPU request that matches
 the limit.
 {{< /note >}}